 Completion of ENVS major core courses: 001, 002, 151, and 9 credit Senior Capstone; plus 30 credit hours of approved environmentally-related courses at the 100 or higher level, including 3.0 credit hours at the 200 level, with at least one course (from ENVS course offerings or other disciplines) in each of these areas:

 - international studies (may be fulfilled by study abroad experience)

-The Minor in Environmental Studies in the College of Education and Social Services
+The ENVS Minor in the Rubenstein School of Environment and Natural

-Completion of 18 credit hours in Environmental Studies including: ENVS
+Completion of 17.0 credit hours in Environmental Studies including:

 For more information about the Environmental Studies

 major at the Rubenstein School, please go to http://www.uvm.edu/~envnr/.